polvoazul/http_accumulator/README.md

 ## testing it

-`docker-compose up` will raise the test stack
+`docker-compose up` will raise the test stack which consists of:
+* accumulator at port 9992
+* doubler server at port 9992 (a simple server that doubles numbers for you)

-Send requests to our demo 'doubler' server at `curl localhost:9991 --data 12 --data 10`
+Send requests to our demo 'doubler' server at `curl localhost:9991 --data 12 --data 10` to see it in action.

-Notice that it needs to support reading and responding in multiform content-type.
-We will later add support for other forms of batching, notably JSON arrays when content is JSON.

 Now, use the accumulator to consolidate singular requests into larger batches